chfoo/pleaseopme/README.md

 Requires:

 * Python 3+
-* Willie 5
+* IRC module 16.0
-* SQLAlchemy
+* SQLAlchemy module

 Install Python, then use pip to install the Python libraries:

-        pip3 install --user willie sqlalchemy
+        pip3 install --user irc sqlalchemy

-Set up Willie by running:

-        ~/.local/bin/willie --configure-all

-Since an op bot should not be using extra features, just answer no to configuring the built-in Willie bot modules. `owner` and `admin` settings should use IRC hostmasks instead of just nicknames.
-(You can also leave them blank and use PleaseOpMe's password-based authentication.)

-Add the PleaseOpMe module by copying or symlinking `pleaseopme.py` into the `~/.willie/modules/` (or wherever the configuration is located).

-To use only PleaseOpMe and disable all other Willie features, add `enable = pleaseopme` under `[core]` in the `default.cfg` file.

-Rerun the configuration wizard and say yes to configure the modules to answer the PleaseOpMe settings.
+Then, set up the bot by editing the sample configuration file and run it:

+        python3 pleaseopme.py my_config_file.ini

+Note: This script was formerly a Willie Bot module.
+It is now a standalone script for stability reasons.
+You may still use the older versions by navigating to the older branch in the Git repository.

 Usage